prakhar0703/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a simple game of rock, paper and scissors played in the console.
+This is a simple game of rock, paper and scissors.